 Laguna Pueblo Man Pleads Guilty to Federal Assault Charge

-Kasero has been in federal custody since his arrest on Sept.
-28, 2012, and remains detained pending his sentencing hearing, which has yet to be scheduled.
-At sentencing, Kasero faces a maximum penalty of ten years of imprisonment.
+Carr has been in federal custody since his arrest and remains detained pending his sentencing hearing, which has yet to be scheduled.
+At sentencing, Carr faces a statutory maximum penalty of ten years in prison.

 This case was investigated by the Laguna/Acoma Agency of the BIA’s Office of Justice Services and is being prosecuted by Assistant U.S. Attorney Paul H. Spiers.